 All of our ceramics are dishwasher safe.
 It is ok to use Bon Ami as needed.

-Sabrina Judge – Designer, operational director, glazing, firing and lots of other stuff!
+Sabrina Judge - Designer, operational director, glazing, firing and everything else it takes to keep IPS going.

 Aaron Glascock - Designer, tooling and production advisor.

 Doug Van Sickle - Production potter.
 With over 38 years of experience as a production potter, Doug's encyclopedic knowledge of clay and ceramic materials baffles us daily.
 His precision throwing is truly a gift.

 Site photography - Dale Strumpell, Aaron Glascock and Sabrina Judge unless otherwise noted.